Doubly stochastic arrays with small support: Introduction

+The arrays $M \in \M(n,m)$ with $\Abs{\supp M} = S(n,m)$ are called {\bf minimum} arrays in $\M(n,m)$.
+Furthermore, we call a column of $A \in \M(n,m)$ a {\bf monocolumn } if it contains exactly one non-zero entry, which obviously should equal $n$. \end{definition}

 It was shown (see Theorem 4.3 and Lemma 4.5 in \cite{Kol1}) that $S(n, kn)= kn$ while $S(n,kn+1)=(k+1)n$.
-In addition, a question has been raised about the value of $S(n, kn+r)$ for $1<r <m$.
+In addition, a question has been raised about the value of $S(n, kn+r)$ for $1<r <n$.
 Our main theorem in this short note gives a complete answer to Question 7 in \cite{Kol1} and states the following. \begin{prevtheorem} For all integers $1< n, m $, we have $ S(n,m)=n+m- \gcd(n,m) $ \end{prevtheorem}

-According to Corollary 2 in \cite{Xin} a matrix $A \in \M(n,m)$ is not extremal if and only if there exists $B \in \M(n,m)$ with $\supp B \subsetneq \supp A$.
-Hence every minimum matrix in $\M(n,m)$ is also extremal.
-This gives an easy way to verify that a matrix is extremal just by looking at the size of its support, if this happens to be minimum.
-But there are extremal matrices that are not minimum (some examples are given at the end of this note) so the condition on the size of the support is only sufficient.
+According to Corollary 2 in \cite{Xin} an array $A \in \M(n,m)$ is not extremal if and only if there exists $B \in \M(n,m)$ with $\supp B \subsetneq \supp A$.
+Hence every minimum array in $\M(n,m)$ is also extremal.
+This gives an easy way to verify that an array is extremal just by looking at the size of its support, if this happens to be minimum.
+But there are extremal arrays that are not minimum (some examples are given at the end of this note) so the condition on the size of the support is only sufficient.
 Nevertheless, when $n, m$ are coprime integers it is also necessary as the next result states. \begin{prevtheorem} Let $n,m$ be coprime integers.
 Then $M \in \M(n,m)$ is extremal if and only if $M$ is minimum.
 That is, $M$ is extremal if and only if \end{prevtheorem}

-The rest of the paper contains a method to construct minimum matrices in $\M(n,m)$.
-In addition, a family of examples of extremal matrices whose size of support is one more than the minimum is constructed.
-Finally, a few more examples of matrices are given as counterexamples to possible generalizations.
+The rest of the paper contains a method to construct minimum arrays in $\M(n,m)$.
+In addition, a family of examples of extremal arrays whose size of support is one more than the minimum is constructed.
+Finally, a few more examples of arrays are given as counterexamples to possible generalizations.